rithik-sandron/zro.earth/_posts/dev/java-part-1.md

 String[] hero = {"archer", "Brute", "Ninja" };
 ```

 Array size is immutable.
 Meaning the size once declared cannot be decreased or increased.
-Here in this case, pushing elements more than declared size **5** would result in runtime error. `hero[index]` can be to used access elements at a specific index. `hero[0] = "magitian"` is how you assign elements to the array. `hero.length` gives you the size of the array.
+Here in this case, pushing elements more than declared size **5** would result in runtime error. `hero[index]` can be to used access elements at a specific index. `hero[0] = "magician"` is how you assign elements to the array. `hero.length` gives you the size of the array.

 Similar to String, **Arrays also passes the reference(memory address) of the starting value it stores**.